International cricket in South Africa from 1971 to 1981: 1971

 South Africa tried to tour Australia in 1971, even going as far as suggesting that two black players, Dik Abed and Owen Williams were part of the team.
 Abed and Williams rejected the proposal.
+The tour was cancelled by the Australian Cricket Board of Control amid safety concerns.
 Also in 1971 Englishman Colin Cowdrey wanted to take a racially mixed team to South Africa and play separate black and white national teams.
 However, the coloured Board rejected the idea and persuaded Basil D'Oliveira to distance himself from it.
 Frank Waring, the Minister of Sport, declared that if cricketers from club level upwards declared that they were in favour of racially integrated cricket and their authorities, "Came to me and stated that this was the position, then I am fully prepared to take this matter to Cabinet".

 On 3 May 1971 the Rest of South African XI and Currie Cup champions Transvaal walked off the field at Newlands to protest against the government's sports policies.
 Charles Fortune, renowned South African commentator, suggested that it would be best to walk off instead of refusing to play which would effect the support for their actions.
 Players for South Africa included Graeme Pollock (captain), Mike Procter, Vincent van der Bijl, Peter Pollock, Hylton Ackerman, Denis Lindsay, Graham Chevalier, Arthur Short and Andre Bruyns.
 Players for Transvaal included Barry Richards (guest player), Brian Bath, Clive Rice, Peter Carlstien and Don Mackay-Coghill (captain).
 Ali Bacher did not play because he was making up hours at the Baragwanath Hospital for time taken for cricket.
 Bacher’s South African team had beaten Australia 4—0 in their 1969/70 Test series.

 In another attempt to receive a touring international side to visit, the South African Cricket Association invited New Zealand to play three matches against multiracial sides when they were en route to England.
 However, New Zealand declined the offer.